 Jaramillo recommends L’Oreal Professional products that are color-safe and moisturizing.
-She tells us that this kind of product is your best weapon against damaged, dull, and discolored hair.
+She tells us this product is your best weapon against damaged, dull, and discolored hair.

 Before your next hair color appointment, check out these trendy photos of sandy brown hair color ideas!

 Try a dark sandy brown hair color because it’s the perfect transition between bright summer blondes and warm brunettes.
 Women with already dark hair are the perfect candidates to try a sandy hair color because it’s a more natural and lived-in look that does not require much maintenance.
 When talking with your hairstylist, determine how much of your natural color you want to keep.
 This can change how bold or subtle the color will be.